 Heeds Too Late.

-By Eula Brand, Aged 11 Years, Pon-tenelle, Neb.
+By Eula Brand, Aged Il Years, Fon-tenelle, Neb.
 Blue Side.
-In a neighboring town there was a little girl, who, when her mother would ask her to do anything, would always

-"All right, mother.
-Wait a minute."

-One day, her little canary bird got out of his cage and her mother said, "Dear, shut the street she saw a pocketbook. the door or the cats will get your bird." picked it up and opening it saw She said, "All right, mother, wait a minthere was a lot of money in it.
-There ute," but she waited a minute too long.
+In a neighboring town there was a little girl, who, when her mother would ask her to do anything, would always say: "All right, mother.
+Wait a minute.
+One day, her little canary bird got out of his cage and her mother said, "Dear, shut the door or the cats will get your bird."
+She said, "All right, mother, wait a .minute." but she waited a minute too long.
 When she went to shut the door, the cat had already caught her bird.

-That taught her to go when she first asked to do anything.
+That taught her to go when she

 My father has been a subscriber for The Bee for quite a long time.